Federal Application to Use Lifo Inventory Method

 Historical Past-Year Versions of Federal Form 970

-We have a total of eight past-year versions of Form 970 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 970 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 970 (Rev. November 2020)